RDB-Academy/documents/conversationLogs/18-April-2016 attachments/featureList.md

 ## SQL Module
 ### Must be implemented
-- rebuild of the old alchemist
+- rebuild of the sql alchemist front-end
 -

 ### Maybe